stormideas/jira-automate-transitions/README.md

 This action can move Jira issue to col of choice by event (e.g: move to IN REVIEW col when author requests review, move to IN PROGRESS if reviewer requests changes, move to QA if pr is merged).

 # Inputs
-* configPath - path to yaml file providing connection and transition rules confgiuration
+* configPath - path to yaml file providing connection and transition rules configuration
+* jiraToken - API token to use with jira connection (alternative to setting it in the config file)
+* githubToken - GitHub token to use for GitHub API operations (required for milestone synchronization)

 # Envionment variables
 * JIRA_API_TOKEN - api token to use with jira connection - if no password is provided in yaml file this one will be used.